With a price of $131, Moto G4 Play has many advantages, including a bright, bold display and a more powerful overall performance.

 Lenovo has expanded the Moto G’s screen size from last year’s model’s 5 inches to the G4’s 5.5 inches.
 This decision may disappoint fans of the smaller phones, but it’s rewarding, especially when it comes to brightness and clarity.
 The G4’s 1920 x 1080 screen was vivid.
 This was especially important during long Pokémon Go sessions.

-The G4’s display at a brightness of 491 nits using a brightness meter.
+Using a brightness meter, the G4 displays a brightness of 491 nits.
 This is an improvement over the previous Moto G (463 nits) and better than the smartphone average (441 nits).

 The phone scored a Delta-E score of 2.3.
 (The closer to 0, the better.)
 Although it is higher than the average smartphone score of 4.4, it is one notch lower than the color accuracy of the existing Moto G (0.85).
 At least the G4 outperformed other major low-end phones.